syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/gantt/undo-redo.md

 ## Configure the feature set for undo redo actions

-The actions to be restored can be specified using [UndoRedoActions](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_UndoRedoActions) property.

-By default, the following table shows the list of gantt feature for undo redo actions.
+By default, all the gantt features listed in the below table will be restored for undo and redo actions.
+However, you have the option to specify only the required actions to be restored using [UndoRedoActions](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Gantt.Gantt.html#Syncfusion_EJ2_Gantt_Gantt_UndoRedoActions) property.

 | Built-in Undo Redo Items | Actions |
 |------------------------|---------|